Joseph ben Abraham Gikatilla: Biography

+Gikatilla was born in Medinaceli, Kingdom of Castile, in 1248, but worked primarily in Segovia.
+Between approximately 1272 and 1274, he studied under Abraham Abulafia, the founder of the 'ecstatic Kabbalah', who considered him his most successful student.

-Born at Medinaceli, Old Castile, Gikatilla was for some time a pupil of the kabbalist Abraham Abulafia, by whom he is highly praised; his kabbalistic knowledge became so profound that he was supposed to be able to work miracles, and on this account was called "Joseph Ba'al ha-Nissim".. (the Thaumaturge or literally Master of Miracles; Zacuto, Yuḥasin, p.
+his kabbalistic knowledge became so profound that he was supposed to be able to work miracles, and on this account was called "Joseph Ba'al ha-Nissim" (the Thaumaturge or literally Master of Miracles; Zacuto, Yuḥasin, p.
 224a).
 Like his master, Gikatilla occupied himself with mystic combinations and transpositions of letters and numbers; indeed, Abulafia considered him as the continuator of his school (Adolf Jellinek, B.H. iii, p. xl).
 But Gikatilla was not an adversary of philosophy; on the contrary, he tried to reconcile philosophy with kabbalah, declaring that the latter is the foundation of the former.
 He, however, strove after the higher science, that is, mysticism.
 His works in general represent a progressive development of philosophical insight into mysticism.
-His first work shows that he had considerable knowledge of secular sciences, and that he was familiar with the works of Ibn Gabirol, Ibn Ezra, Maimonides, and others.
-He died at Peñafiel after 1305.
+His first work shows that he had considerable knowledge of secular sciences, and that he was familiar with the works of Ibn Gabirol, Abraham ibn Ezra, Maimonides, and others.